Fire Blight of Apple and Pear

 - Alternate with other fire blight products.

 Warm temperatures, along with rain, dew or high humidity, favour blossom infections.
-In British Columbia, such conditions rarely occur during main bloom in May.
-They are more likely to occur in June and the summer months with secondary bloom.
+In British Columbia, favourable fire blight weather during the main blossom period was rare in the past, but has become increasingly more common in recent years.
+Favourable conditions are even more likely to occur in late spring and early summer with secondary bloom.
 Spraying for blight is not necessary until daytime temperatures reach the low to mid 20's C. Several warm days in a row during bloom will greatly increase the risk.
 See section on forecasting fire blight for more information.

 Blossom infection may be reduced by spraying with Kasumin, Streptomycin, Blossom Protect, Serenade, Bloomtime, Blossom Protect, Double Nickel, Cueva or fixed copper.
 Apply preventatively in early bloom when weather is favourable for blight.
 Repeated sprays at 48-72 hour intervals may be necessary if weather conditions remain warm and moist while blossoms remain on the tree.